Open quantum generalisation of Hopfield neural networks: Conclusions

-\emph{\bf \em Summary and Outlook---} We proposed a framework based on open quantum systems to investigate quantum effects in the dynamics of neural networks.
-We applied this approach to an open system quantum generalization of the celebrated Hopfield model.
+We proposed a framework based on open quantum systems to investigate quantum effects in the dynamics of neural networks.
+It is worth remarking that our implementation is conceptually different from recent results where Hopfield-like unitary evoultions have been found in the context of multimodal cavity quantum electrodynamics with disorder \cite{Goldbart:PRL:2011,Strack:PRL:2011,Rotondo:PRL:2015}.
+We applied this approach to an open system quantum generalization of the simplest model of associative memory, the Hopfield model.
 As in the classical case it is possible to use a mean-field treatment to determine the phase diagram.
 We identified a retrieval phase with fixed points associated to classical patterns and quantum effects can be accounted for by an effective temperature.
 We moreover found a novel phase characterized by limit cycles which are a consequence of the quantum driving.
 Our approach is a natural extension of the NN paradigm into the domain of open quantum systems.
 It shows that the resulting phase structure of such systems can indeed be richer than that of their classical counterparts.
-Future investigations are needed in order to clarify whether practical applications of NNs can benefit from quantum effects, similar to their rule-based counterparts, the classical computers.
+Future investigations are needed in order to clarify whether practical applications of NNs can benefit from quantum effects.
+For instance, a relevant question is whether the LC phase discovered here has some interpretation from the statistical learning theory viewpoint.